When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 If you’re shopping for a new mattress, you may already be familiar with Brooklyn Bedding and Tuft & Needle.
 Both are well-known direct-to-consumer companies that produce sleep products, including sheets, pillows, foundations, and mattresses.

-Brooklyn Bedding’s mattress lineup includes six main models: the Signature, the Aurora, the Spartan, the Bloom, the Bowery, and the Bowery Hybrid.
+Brooklyn Bedding’s mattress lineup includes six main models: the Signature, the Aurora, the Spartan, and the Bowery Hybrid.
 Tuft & Needle has three mattress options: the Original, the Mint, and the Hybrid.
 Both companies have both hybrid and all-foam models.

 The firmness options vary between the two brands.
 Brooklyn Bedding has a wider range of firmness options, which include medium soft (4), medium firm (6), and firm (7-8).
 Tuft & Needle has two firmness options: medium (5) and medium firm (6).
 The mid-range firmness options offered by both brands can accommodate most sleepers, but people who prefer a mattress that is softer or firmer than average may favor Brooklyn Bedding’s options.